davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls.html.markdown

 The following attributes are exported:

 * `app_name` - The app which the postgres addon is tied to.

 * `status` - The status of MTLS configuration.

 * `enabled_by` - The Heroku user that enabled the MTLS configuration.

 * `certificate_authority_chain` - the certificate authority chain.
 This attribute value does not get displayed in logs or regular output.

+* `initial_certificate_id` - The ID of the first certificate automatically created when MTLS is provisioned for a database.
+Users will need to use the data source `herokux_postgres_mtls_certificate` to retrieve the certificate and private key.
+The provider sets this attribute on initial resource creation only.

 ## Import